sayanee/basil/readme.md

 ## Wiring

-- Turn on DIP `Switch 1` to wakeup - for flashing firmware
-- Turn on DIP `Switch 1` and `Switch 2` for debug mode - for getting analog value every 5 seconds (instead of every hour)
+- Turn `ON` the slider switch to wake up and ping samples from the sensor every `10 seconds`

 ![](hardware/basil.jpg)